sarehsoltani/ECG-Arrhythmia-Classifier/README.md

    - The final trained model, after optimization and evaluation, is saved in the `/models` directory for future use and deployment.

 ### 4. Holdout Set Evaluation:
-   Evaluate the model's performance on the holdout set by running the [ECG_Heartbeat_Classification/holdset.ipynb](https://github.com/sarehsoltani/ECG-Arrhythmia-Classifier/blob/master/ECG_Heartbeat_Classification%20/holdset.ipynb)notebook.
+   Evaluate the model's performance on the holdout set by running the [ECG_Heartbeat_Classification/holdset.ipynb](https://github.com/sarehsoltani/ECG-Arrhythmia-Classifier/blob/master/ECG_Heartbeat_Classification%20/holdset.ipynb) notebook.
 This will load the best model, preprocess the holdout set, and evaluate the model’s metrics.